-47% of pet owners won't take out pet insurance as they see it as expensive while 22% of Australia pet owners have not looked into or know about pet insurance.
-There is thus opportunity to expand the market through advertising82.
+43% of dog owners won't take out pet insurance as they see it as expensive while 25% of Australia pet owners have not looked into or know about pet insurance.
+There is thus opportunity to expand the market through advertising83.

-Figure 5.12B: Reasons for Not Taking Pet Insurance83
+Figure 5.10B: Reasons for Not Taking Pet Insurance84

-5.12.3 Barriers to Growth
+5.10.3 Barriers to Growth

-A number of reasons have been put forward as to the slow take up of pet insurance84:
+A number of reasons have been put forward as to the slow take up of pet insurance85:

 - Veterinary services have historically been not very costly.
-This was challenged over time with the medical advances and the evolution of veterinary medicine from primarily an agricultural, food-animal driven profession to being majority companion animal profession.
+This was challenged over time with the medical advances and the evolution of veterinary medicine from primarily an agricultural, foodanimal driven profession to being majority companion animal profession.
 Fees were low, and veterinarians were poorly paid compared to others in the medical professions.
 Also vets tended to price discriminately and compassionately based on ability to pay.
 This meant the risk of a major veterinary expenses was small.
 With low risk, there was little need for insurance. - Historically pet owners were less inclined toward intensive medical procedures.
 Many farm dogs received little or no veterinary care beyond required rabies vaccination.
 As pets began to be treated as members of the family, things changed.
-People became more willing to spend more on their pets care and thus costs increased leading to the opportunity to insure against these large costs.
+People became more willing to spend more on their pets care and thus costs increased leading to the opportunity to insure against these large costs. - 24-hour emergency care, specialty clinics and more advanced medical care are relatively recent phenomena.
+These increases in available treatment options increase the cost to pet owners.
+The increasing financial cost of care now provides a greater opportunity for pet insurance. - Veterinarians have been reluctant or passive advocates of pet health insurance.
+Few historically had actively educated or recommended insurance to their clients.
+Without a recommendation from a vet many people would not consider pet insurance.